Written by: Max Vishnev, founder of CityRover Walks NY

 Or on a nice day, head west towards the Hudson River and walk along the beautiful Esplanade.
 If you head south towards Battery Park City, the Irish Hunger Memorial is worth visiting.
 It recreates an Irish hillside and pays tribute to more than a million people who perished of starvation in Ireland in the late 1840s and early 1850s as a result of the Potato Famine.
 Many more escaped starvation and sailed to either New York or Boston.

 If you continue walking south along the waterfront Esplanade, you will reach Brookfield Place (look for the dark glass atrium with some tables and chairs outside).
 Head inside and up to the 2nd level via the escalator.
 There, you will find a popular modern food court called Hudson Eats with more than a dozen great local food vendors and plenty of seating with Hudson River views (as well as clean bathrooms).
+A French food court on the first floor of the “Winter Garden” (look for palm trees) sit just below Hudson Eats and offers a wide variety of French-themed food options, from coffee to crepes to sandwiches to a wine bar.
+It’s called Le District.

 Best Coffee Shops on the Lower East Side